rOpenGov/oldbailey/README.md

 Old Bailey only recognizes specific terms in relation to a category.
 Use `old_bailey_api_terms()` to see every possible term and its category name.

 If you know the category name, you can supply it to `old_bailey_api_terms()` and see every term that belongs to it.
-Below is a list of all the categories recongized by Old Bailey:
+Below is a list of all the categories recognized by Old Bailey:

 - `defgen` - Defence Gender
-- `offcat` - Offence Category
+- `offcat` - Offense Category
 - `offsubcat` - Offencive Subcategory
 - `vicgen` - Victim Gender
 - `vercat` - Verdict Category